 A subdural hematoma is most often caused by a head injury.
 The injury may be caused by traumas such as falls, car accidents, or physical abuse.
 It can also occur spontaneously.

-Factors that increase your risk of a subdural hematoma include:
+Factors that increase your chance of a subdural hematoma include:

 The blood may pool quickly or take some time to build up.
 This will affect how fast symptoms develop.
 The subdural hematoma may be: